yuvarajuv/sample/README.md

 ### `yarn build`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `docs` folder.

 ### Reference Link